Left and Center: Keith circa, 1977

 Height and Weight: 5’0″ and 110 pounds

-Distinguishing Characteristics: White Male, Blonde hair, Brown eyes, Keith Lost both of his teeth in an unspecified accident prior to his disappearance and was wearing a frontal plate at the time, Keith has previously fractured his left leg and his hair was trimmed prior to his disappearance
+Distinguishing Characteristics: Caucasian Male, Blonde hair, Brown eyes, Keith lost both of his teeth in an unspecified accident prior to his disappearance and was wearing a frontal plate at the time, Keith has previously fractured his left leg and his hair was trimmed prior to his disappearance

 Clothing/Jewelry Description: A t-shirt, a pair of jeans, thong sandals, a necklace that consisted of a gold chain with an Italian horn